deedeeharris/auto_whatsapper/README.md

 ## Usage

-1. Start a WhatsApp Web session by scanning the QR code on the [WhatsApp Web](https://web.whatsapp.com/) page.
+1. Initiate a WhatsApp Web session by scanning the QR code on the [WhatsApp Web](https://web.whatsapp.com/) page, ensuring that it remains logged into your Chrome profile.

-2. Open Google Chrome with remote debugging enabled:
+2. Run the Streamlit app:

     ```bash
-    "C:\Program Files\Google\Chrome\Application\chrome.exe" --remote-debugging-port=9222
-    ```

-3. Run the Streamlit app:

-    ```bash
     streamlit run Home.py
     ```

-4. Access the app in your browser by visiting http://localhost:8501.
+3. Access the app in your browser by visiting http://localhost:8501.

-5. Use the Streamlit app interface to send messages to phone numbers or contacts/groups.
+4. Use the Streamlit app interface to send messages to phone numbers or contacts/groups.
 The app will automatically open the relevant Excel files.

 ### Customizing Messages